JianGoForIt/YellowFin_Pytorch/README.md

 **[2017.07.28] Switched to logrithmic smoothing to accelerate adaptation to curvature range trends.**

-**[2017.08.01] Added optional feature to enforce non-increasing value of lr * gradient norm for stableness in some rare cases.**
+**[2017.08.01] Added optional feature to enforce non-increasing value of lr * gradient norm for stablity in some rare cases.**

 **[2017.08.05] Added feature to correct estimation bias from sparse gradient.**